-However, Work and Income has a discretion to take an additional child into account despite the rules set out above (both for sole parents and couples), if:
+However, Work and Income has the discretion to take an additional child into account despite the rules set out above (both for sole parents and couples), if:

 - it’s satisfied that, in the particular case, this would best achieve the purpose of those rules, which is to “improve the financial and social outcomes for families that include people to whom [these provisions] apply by providing earlier access to employment services and expectations, while recognising the care and development needs of children”, or

 - there are circumstances beyond your control that make it inappropriate or unreasonable not to take the additional child into account.

 Taking decisions about JobSeeker Support to a Benefit Review Committee